olidarley/olidarley.github.io/README.md

 I'm Oli.
 I'm a data visualisation designer, programmer and musician.
 I also make generative art.

-This page is a repository for my data sketches, design prototypes, visual analysis and general musings.
+This page is a repository for my data sketches, prototypes, analysis and general musings.

 ----------